PaulTR/fb-extensions-qrcode/README.md

 **Author**: Firebase (**[https://firebase.google.com](https://firebase.google.com)**)

-**Description**: Determines the sentiment magnitude and score for given text values in Firestore
+**Description**: Generates a QR code for text entered into a given Firestore property and saves it to Firebase Storage.

-**Details**: Use this extension to analyze strings (for example, product reviews) written to a Cloud Firestore collection for sentiment.
+**Details**: Use this extension to convert text written to a Cloud Firestore collection to a QR code and store it in Firebase Storage.

 This extension listens to your specified Cloud Firestore collection.
 If you add a string to a specified field in any document within that collection, this extension:

-- Processes the sentiment of the text using Google Cloud's Natural Language Processing API.
-This generates the sentiment and the score for the text.
-More information on this API can be found [here](https://cloud.google.com/natural-language/docs/basics#:~:text=Sentiment%20analysis%20response%20fields,-A%20sample%20analyzeSentiment&text=score%20of%20the%20sentiment%20ranges,%2C%20between%200.0%20and%20%2Binf%20.).
+- Converts the text into a QR code png image using the [QR Code Generator API](https://goqr.me/api).
+- Saves the converted QR code image to Firebase Storage.
-- Adds the sentiment of the string to a separate specified field in the same document.
+- Saves the path for the image in Firestore.

-If the original field of the document is updated, then the sentiment will be automatically updated, as well.
+If the original field of the document is updated, then the original QR code image will be automatically updated, as well.

 #### Additional setup

-Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.
-You will also need to enable the Google Cloud Natural Languages API.
+Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) and have [set up Cloud Storage](https://firebase.google.com/docs/storage) in your Firebase project.

 #### Billing
 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)

 - You will be charged a small amount (typically around $0.01/month) for the Firebase resources required by this extension (even if it is not used).
 - This extension uses other Firebase and Google Cloud Platform services, which have associated charges if you exceed the service’s free tier:
-  - Cloud Language API
   - Cloud Firestore
+  - Firebase Cloud Storage
   - Cloud Functions (Node.js 10+ runtime.
 [See FAQs](https://firebase.google.com/support/faq#expandable-24))

 **Configuration Parameters:**